bsc-health-data/linkml-biohackathon-2024/paper/paper.md

 Here we describe the models used in the BioHackaton project and its model in LinkML.
 The following tutorial was used as a guide: [LinkML Tutorial](https://linkml.io/linkml/intro/tutorial01.html).

 After creating the minimal LinkML schema, both test data and test data with errors were generated.
 These files were validated against the schema to confirm if expected validation errors were triggered.
+With this we can ensure that the schema can accurately validate test data and identify errors, maintaining data integrity within the OMOP model.

 ## OMOP

-A minimal schema for OMOP was created using **LinkML**.
+[OMOP CDM](https://www.ohdsi.org/data-standardization/) is an open community standard designed to standardize the structure and content of observational data and to enable efficient analyses that can produce reliable evidence.

 The following diagram models the OMOP data structure, with `Person` and `Condition_occurrence` classes to capture patient age, gender and disease condition.
 The `Container` class organises multiple `Person` instances.

 ![](./images/omop_mvp_er_diagram.svg)

-**Minimal OMOP data model**

 The LinkML tree structure provided guidance on linking LinkML classes, following the standard outlined here: [OHDSI Data Standardization](https://www.ohdsi.org/data-standardization/).

-### Mapping Attributes for Age, Sex, and Disease

 To map attributes such as **Age**, **Sex**, and **Disease**, the **OMOP v5.4 data model** was used to identify the appropriate attributes and classes to incorporate into the LinkML schema.
 For details on OMOP v5.4, see the documentation here: [OMOP v5.4 Data Model](https://ohdsi.github.io/CommonDataModel/cdm54.html#person).

-The minimal LinkML schema can be found at the following path: `[INSERT RELATIVE PATH]`.
+The minimal LinkML schema can be found at the following [here](https://github.com/bsc-health-data/linkml-biohackathon-2024/blob/main/linkmlModels/OMOP/omop_linkml_mvp.yml), with the [data](https://github.com/bsc-health-data/linkml-biohackathon-2024/tree/main/linkmlModels/OMOP/test_data) needed to validate it.

-**Full OMOP data model**

-We generated a full LinkML schema from OMOP v5.4. `[INSERT RELATIVE PATH]`
+Also, we generated a full LinkML schema from OMOP v5.4. `[INSERT RELATIVE PATH]`.

-The full model was not used for the MVP app.

 How: Create a db and add tables with the OMOP DDL, then use `schemauto import-sql` to generate the LinkML.
 To lint, the following block needed to be added to the top of the file: